ForgeEssentials/ForgeEssentials/README.md

 # Help
 For general help about ForgeEssentials and tutorials, please check the **[Wiki](https://github.com/ForgeEssentials/ForgeEssentials/wiki)** pages.
-If you need help or have suggestions, **please join us on our IRC channel** [*#forgeessentials*](http://webchat.esper.net/?channels=forgeessentials&prompt=1) on [esper.net](http://esper.net).
+If you need help or have suggestions, **please join use on our [Discord](https://discord.gg/FNRQjmr) channel:**
-We also have a Discord channel: https://discord.gg/FNRQjmr There are many people there who can help you and it is the quickest way to reach us.
-Please try to not open issues for simple questions and directly contact us on IRC instead.
+There are many people there who can help you and it is the quickest way to reach us.
+Please try to not open issues for simple questions and directly contact us on Discord instead.
+We also still maintains an IRC channel [*#forgeessentials*](http://webchat.esper.net/?channels=forgeessentials&prompt=1) on [esper.net](http://esper.net).

 # Reporting bugs
 Please follow these rules when reporting bugs: